babarrett/g80-9009/breakoutbox-decoded.md

 Earliest system, pre-PS/2.
 1200 baud, fixed rate.

 #### Sun Serial (inverted TX and RX)
-Sun's take on RS232 Serial, where they invert the TX and RX signals. (+5V becomes ground, Ground becomes +5V)
+Sun's take on RS232 Serial, where they invert the TX and RX signals.
+TTL levels.
+(+5V becomes ground, Ground becomes +5V)

 #### PS/2
 Instead of transmitting at a fixed rate, say 1200 baud, the protocol uses one